MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ## Limitations

-Object Anchors for Dynamics 365 Guides has the following limitations:
+Object anchors for Dynamics 365 Guides has the following limitations:

 - The Government Community Cloud (GCC) region is not supported.